 - If necessary, a rota will be implemented to allow safe use of shared areas like kitchens, toilets and showers.
 All students must follow the “clean before and after use” rule

-- You should respect room occupancy limits, layouts and social distancing guidance in your accommodation, especially for the first 10 days of semester
+- You should respect social distancing guidance in your accommodation, especially for the first 10 days of semester

 - University accommodation staff are on hand 24/7 to support and assist you

 Rules if you have to self-isolate

 If you feel unwell you will find current advice in the NHS Inform Self-help guide.

 If you are required to or decide to self-isolate please let the University know by completing this short online form or via the University of Stirling app.

 If you have to self-isolate in your accommodation you should:

 - Read the current advice available via the NHS Inform Stay at home guide

 - Let the University know by completing this short online form or via the University of Stirling app

 - Draw up a kitchen rota with your flatmates so you are not all using the kitchen at the same time.
 You should not use the kitchen at the same time as anyone else.